 I had been casual with his friend.
 I was polite, we talked.
 I wasn’t interested.
 I did not hold his hand, kiss him or flirt with him.
 I was simply congenial.

 I remember at one point we were walking on a dark road.
 The guy who was with my friend had his arm around her.
 I was walking alongside them.
 His friend walked on the other side of me.

 I remember when he dropped his arm off her shoulder.
 I remember when he came over to me and tried to put his arm around me.
 She got very angry.
 I got very confused.
 I removed his arm.
-He tried to laugh it off and went back to my friend.
+He laughed it off and went back to my friend.

 We ended our long walk at a house.
 It had a camper in the front yard.
 We all went in the camper.
 They turned on music.
 I remember the music played all night.
 I hated the music.

 We drank a lot of Vodka that night.